w3f/General-Grants-Program/grants/speculative/Bullet-Substrate.md

 # Bullet-Substrate tool
 ## Project Description
-This project is an privacy-protecting tool kit for parachain based on the Bullet-proof protocol.
-Bullet-Substrate tool is basically designed as a privacy tool for blockchain based on Substrate to impletement private transaction.
+This project is a privacy-protecting tool kit for parachain based on the Bullet-proof protocol.
+Bullet-Substrate tool is basically designed as a privacy tool for blockchain based on Substrate to implement private transaction.

 The comparison of Bullet-proof and other privacy techniques can be found [Sonic: Zero-Knowledge SNARKs from Linear-Size Universal and Updatable Structured Reference Strings](https://eprint.iacr.org/2019/099.pdf)